Standards, testing, and reporting: the backbone of accessibility

 Some companies have bypassed the idea of quality (and truth and ethics) entirely, and are selling “the best”; “the fastest”‘; “the easiest” ways to “fix” accessibility.
 How do you prove this is just silicon snake oil without a standardized way to score how good a technology is in terms of accessibility.
 It’s just your word against theirs.

-One of our goals is to create a standardized scoring system, developed by and voted on by industry consensus of those who have striven to provide true levels of accessibility for people with disabilities.
+Our goal is to create a standardized scoring system, developed by and voted on by industry consensus of those who have striven to provide true levels of accessibility for people with disabilities.

 In Summary